kigawas/coheoka/README.md

 Python coherence evaluation tool using Stanford's CoreNLP.

-This repository is designed for entity-base coherence.
+This repository is designed for entity-based coherence.

 ## Prerequisite